Statutory Warranty Deed

 Joyce Schwensen is an experienced real estate attorney who can assist you with the preparation of Statutory Warranty Deeds.
 She is a diligent attorney who will explain to you the use of a Statutory Warranty Deed and help your transaction go smoothly.
 Her goal is to make sure you are well informed and protected, and that you get what you are entitled to.

-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 or submit your information in the online form.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 or submit your information in the online form.
 Joyce Schwensen assists clients in communities throughout Washington State, including Seattle Bellevue, Everett, King County and Snohomish County.

 Overview of Statutory Warranty Deed in Washington